 In a food processor, pulse the butter, cream cheese, flour, and salt together until a crumbly dough forms.
 Turn the dough out onto a lightly floured work surface and gather it into a ball.
 Divide in half and shape each half into a disk.
 Wrap each disk in plastic wrap and refrigerate until chilled, 2 hours or overnight.

 Pour enough boiling water over the prunes to cover and let sit for 5 minutes.
 Drain and purée in the food processor.
-Pulse in the breadcrumbs, sugar, and cinnamon.
+Pulse in the almond flour, sugar, and cinnamon.

 Working with one disk at a time, roll the dough into a 10-in.
 [25 cm] circle.
 Brush the edges of the dough with the egg wash.
 Put half of the prune filling in the center and spread it out just before the egg-brushed edges.
 Sprinkle half of the ground almonds over the filling.